my-devices/sdk/README.md

 ## About This SDK

-The my-devices.net Device SDK is based on the
+The macchina.cloud Device SDK is based on the
 [POCO C++ Libraries](http://pocoproject.org).
 You may want to read README_POCO first as it contains important information regarding the directory structure and the build system of the SDK.

-The SDK contains the WebTunnel library, which implements the tunnel protocol used by my-devices.net.
+The SDK contains the WebTunnel library, which implements the tunnel protocol used by macchina.cloud.
 Furthermore, the following executables are included:

-  - *WebTunnelAgent*: This executable runs on the device and creates the secure tunnel between the device and the my-devices.net server.
-This is the most important component of the my-devices.net SDK.
+  - *WebTunnelAgent*: This executable runs on the device and creates the secure tunnel between the device and the macchina.cloud server.
+This is the most important component of the macchina.cloud SDK.
-  - *WebTunnelClient*: This executable can run on a client PC to create a secure tunnel from the PC to the device, via the my-devices.net server.
-It is required for tunneling protocols like SSH or other TCP-based protocols not directly supported by the my-devices.net server.
+  - *WebTunnelClient*: This executable can run on a client PC to create a secure tunnel from the PC to the device, via the macchina.cloud server.
+It is required for tunneling protocols like SSH or other TCP-based protocols not directly supported by the macchina.cloud server.
   - *WebTunnelSSH*: This is a variant of WebTunnelClient that first creates a tunnel connection from your PC to the device, then launches a SSH client using that tunnel connection.
   - *WebTunnelVNC*: This is a variant of WebTunnelVNC that first creates a tunnel connection from your PC to the device, then launches a VNC viewer using that tunnel connection.

-The my-devices.net SDK is licensed under the [Boost Software License](https://spdx.org/licenses/BSL-1.0).
+The macchina.cloud SDK is licensed under the [Boost Software License](https://spdx.org/licenses/BSL-1.0).

-## External Dependecies
+## External Dependencies

-The my-devices.net Device SDK requires OpenSSL 0.9.8 or newer.
+The macchina.cloud Device SDK requires OpenSSL 0.9.8 or newer.
 We recommend using at least OpenSSL 1.0.2.

 Most Unix/Linux systems already have OpenSSL preinstalled.
 If your system